Contact Clinical Nutrition

-Staffed by 29 registered dietitians, Clinical Nutrition follows every patient treated by Children's throughout the continuum of care – during admission for an acute illness, after hospitalization in a follow-up clinic and via outpatient referral for nutritional counseling.
+Staffed by registered dietitian nutritionists, Clinical Nutrition follows every patient treated by Children's Health throughout the continuum of care – during admission for an acute illness, after hospitalization in a follow-up clinic and via outpatient referral for nutritional counseling.
 The department provides services seven days a week and on-call pager support 24 hours a day, 365 days a year.
 The dietitians spent more than 30,000 hours per year caring for patients.